maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/my-rights-as-a-voter/rights-of-people-with-criminal-convictions.md

+---
+title: "Voting rights for people with criminal convictions"
+published: true
+weight: 4
+section: my-rights-as-a-voter
+priority: Minor
+---
-### What are my voting rights if I have a misdemeanor?
+#### What are my voting rights if I have a misdemeanor?
 A misdemeanor conviction does not affect your right to vote at all.
 You can vote in all elections.

-### What are my voting rights if I have a felony?
+#### What are my voting rights if I have a felony?
 If you have a felony conviction, **you can vote IF you:**
 - Are on probation, even if you are in county jail as a condition of your probation, or
 - Have completed your probation, or